gapolinario/heat-spectral-1d/README.md

 `heat_jentzen_1d.c` applies the algorithm of:

 Arnulf Jentzen, Peter Kloeden, and Georg Winkel.
 "Efficient simulation of nonlinear parabolic SPDEs with additive noise."
 The Annals of Applied Probability 21.3 (2011): 908-950.

+The simulation of the Ornstein-Uhlenbeck equation with an exact algorithm is shown in the `ornstein-uhlenbeck.ipynb` file.
+This is applied to the Heat equation (and to nonlinear equations) in the Jentzen-Kloeden-Winkel algorithm

 [blog1]: https://gapolinario.github.io/blog/2021/time-scales-spectral-simulation-heat-equation/
 [fftinp]: http://www.fftw.org/fftw3_doc/One_002dDimensional-DFTs-of-Real-Data.html